Skip to main content

 Regulations for Nonnative, Conditional and Prohibited Aquatic Species

-FWC Commissioners approved rule changes to Chapter 68-5, F.A.C. on February 25, 2021.
-Possession of these species by eligible entities is now limited to the purposes of research, educational exhibitioncontrol or eradication, and for qualifying commercial sales (green iguanas and tegus only) and pet owners (green iguanas and tegus only).
+Chapter 68-5, F.A.C. states that possession of nonnative Conditional and Prohibited species by eligible entities is limited to the purposes of research, educational exhibitioncontrol or eradication with limited exceptions for commercial sales of wild-caught green iguanas or qualifying commercial sales for tegus, and pet owners (green iguanas and tegus only).

 Conditional Aquatic Species

-A Conditional/Prohibited/Nonnative Species Permit is needed to import and possess Conditional aquatic species for transshipment or commercial use, research or public exhibition.
-Conditional species are not allowed to be personally possessed.
+A Conditional/Prohibited/Nonnative Species Permit is needed to import and possess Conditional aquatic species for commercial use, research or public exhibition.
+Conditional species may not be acquired or kept as personal pets, with the exception of red-eared sliders with the proper permit.
+Albino and amelanistic (lacking melanin) red-eared sliders may be possessed without a permit.

-• Holders of a valid Aquaculture Certificate (AQ) that has the restricted species authorization from the Department of Agriculture and Consumer Services for that particular species do not need a permit from the FWC to import or possess conditional aquatic species for aquaculture purposes.
+• Entities with a valid Aquaculture Certificate (AQ) that has the restricted species authorization from the Florida Department of Agriculture and Consumer Services (FDACS) for that particular species do not need a permit from the FWC to import or possess Conditional aquatic species for aquaculture purposes.

-• Conditional aquatic species may be transferred or sold to people who possess a license to import or possess that particular species, or to people who hold a valid AQ that has the restricted species authorization from the Department of Agriculture and Consumer Services for that particular species.
+• Conditional aquatic species may be transferred or sold to people who possess a FWC permit or FDACS AQ to import or possess that particular species.

 Prohibited Aquatic Species

 A Conditional/Prohibited/Nonnative Species Permit is needed to import and possess Prohibited aquatic species for research or public exhibition.
-Prohibited aquatic species are not allowed to be used commercially or personally possessed.
+Prohibited aquatic species are not allowed to be used commercially or possessed for personal use.

-• No permits are issued for the importation and possession of piranha and pirembeba, for any purpose.
+• No permits are issued for the importation and possession of piranha and pirambeba, for any purpose.

 • Sea snakes can only be possessed for public exhibition by facilities with current accreditation by the American Zoo and Aquarium Association or the American Association of Museums and that post a $1 million letter of credit to the FWC.
 Only male sea snakes may be possessed, and facilities where sea snakes are held cannot be located in coastal counties or in areas that have contiguous connections with waters of the state.
 Sea snakes can only be imported by airplanes that land only in non-coastal counties in the state.
 Facilities where sea snakes are held must abide by all regulatory requirements of the FWC for venomous reptiles.